DanielGavin/ols/README.md

 - `align_struct_fields`: Align the types of struct fields so they all start at the same column.

+- `align_struct_values`: Align the values of struct fields when assigning a struct value to a variable so they all start at the same column.

 ## Features

 Support Language server features: